ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

 ```
 {: codeblock}

-2. Check VRA routing table from ops mode.
+2. Review the VRA routing table from the VRA command line.
 At this time no traffic will transverse the route as no firewall rules exist
 to allow traffic via the tunnel.
-Rules are bi-directional.
+Firewall rules are required for traffic initiated at either side.

 ```bash
 show ip route